-- 1. The Council of European Energy Regulators' (CEER) public consultation guidelines, adopted in March 2011 and revised in April 2012, recognise in particular: - the importance of consultation in providing expert input and views on draft proposals; - the need for a flexible approach to consultation (one that can be adapted according to the significance and urgency of an issue); - the principles of openness and transparency, consistency, and accountability; - the need for clear rules on confidentiality; and - the need to ensure a high quality to consultation including the use, when appropriate, of regulatory impact assessments. - 2.
+- 1. The Council of European Energy Regulators' (CEER) public consultation guidelines, adopted in March 2011, revised in April 2012 and again in May 2018, recognise in particular: - the importance of consultation in providing expert input and views on draft proposals; - the need for a flexible approach to consultation (one that can be adapted according to the significance and urgency of an issue); - the principles of openness and transparency, consistency, and accountability; - the need for clear rules on confidentiality; and - the need to ensure a high quality to consultation including the use, when appropriate, of regulatory impact assessments. - CEER adheres to the General Data Protection Regulation (GDPR) and seeks consent to contact and process the personal information of individuals.
+We will explain the purpose of the information collected, advise participants of their rights and how they can unsubscribe from future consultation events. - 2.
 In carrying out consultations, the CEER will be guided by a number of principles, several of which reflect the Union's approach to better regulation.
 Whenever adherence to these principles is not possible, an explanation will be given.
 The principles themselves will be reviewed regularly. - 3.
-This revised version of the guidelines (v2, dated 24 April 2012) reflects some refinements following CEER's first review of its consultation rules and practices in Spring 2012.
-As well as drawing from our own experiences and reviewing best practice elsewhere, feedback was sought from respondents to our consultations through a variety of means including by e-mail and Twitter, an online poll (29 persons responded) and at a multi-stakeholder feedback meeting on CEER's consultation practices held in Brussels on 19th March 2012.
-In general, there was stakeholder acceptance of online questionnaires as being our standard form of consultation (with some suggestions for improvements).
-Our practice of providing feedback through an Evaluation of Responses and our efforts to facilitate stakeholder planning and engage stakeholders (e.g. through workshops) were appreciated.
-The improvements we have introduced relate mainly to the online questionnaire tool (increasing the technical limit and allowing respondents to upload position papers as background documents), singling out the voice of targeted groups in the Evaluation of Responses, providing more feedback on the process (e.g. Next Steps column in the online Public Consultation Calendar), and advocating best consultation practices generally by consulting bodies at EU level and better facilitating stakeholder planning. - 4.
 CEER's consultations provide the basis for its policy recommendations.
 An EU-wide consultation may, however, be reinforced by national or regional consultation to ensure that any particular concern may be adequately explored and represented.
 Such consultation will not, however, replace the CEER consultation nor will it be permitted to delay the timetables agreed for that consultation.